Charge-neutral nonlocal response in superconductor-InAs nanowire hybrid devices

 The layout of the shot noise measurement in a nonlocal configuration is sketched in Fig.~\ref{band_dia}b.
 The current fluctuations are picked up at the floating terminal $\mathrm{N_2}$ in response to the current between the biased terminal $\mathrm{N_1}$ and the grounded S-terminal.
 Plotted as a function of $V_1$ all the data in both devices feature the same qualitative behaviour shown in Figs.~\ref{fig3}a and~\ref{fig3}b.
-The shot noise spectral density $S_2$ starts from the Johnson-Nyquist equilibrium value $4k_BTG_2$ at zero bias~\cite{Anantram_1996} and increases almost symmetrically and linear with $V_1$ showing a pronounced downward kink at the gap edges $|V_1|=\Delta/e$ marked by vertical dashed lines.
+The shot noise spectral density $S_2$ starts from the Johnson-Nyquist equilibrium value $4k_BTG_{22}$ at zero bias~\cite{Anantram_1996} and increases almost symmetrically and linear with $V_1$ showing a pronounced downward kink at the gap edges $|V_1|=\Delta/e$ marked by vertical dashed lines.
 Above the gap the slope drops down consistent with the fact that transmission probability diminishes as soon as the quasiparticles can sink in the superconductor.
 Nonlocal noise is more informative than the usual two-terminal noise in NS structures~\cite{Jehl2000,PhysRevLett.84.3398,PhysRevB.72.024501,DasDas2012}, which exhibits only a minor reduction in the presence of sub-gap density of states~\cite{Tikhonov_PRL_2016}.
 According to the Eq.~(\ref{eq2}), neglecting the contributions of $\mathcal{T}_{-}^2$ the slope $dS_2/dV_1$ is determined by $\mathcal{T}_{+}$ and allows to evaluate the linear response thermal conductance $G_\mathrm{th}\equiv G_\mathrm{th}^0\Sigma\mathcal{T}_{+}$.
 We have $0.3<G_\mathrm{th}/G_\mathrm{th}^0<1.6$, where $G_\mathrm{th}^0 = \mathcal{L}Te^2/h$ is the thermal conductance quantum and $\mathcal{L}$ is the Lorenz number.
 This estimate of $G_\mathrm{th}$ is legitimate provided $|\mathcal{T}_{-}|\ll1$, i.e. if ballistic transmission is suppressed by disorder scattering~\cite{Kopnin_2004,Haim_2019}, as in our devices, or by structure geometry~\cite{Laeven_2020}.
+Note that our results manifest a drastic violation of the Wiedemann-Franz law~\cite{Franz_1853} since a zero resistance of the NW region covered by the superconductor coexists with a relatively small thermal conductance via the sub-gap states.

 Next we analyse the same data in terms of the nonlocal Fano factor where the nonlocal current is obtained via $I_\mathrm{2}=-G_{22}V_\mathrm{2}$.
 Here we use that the electric current caused by non-equilibrium quasiparticles is compensated by an extra current flowing in the opposite direction, so that the net current is zero in the floating configuration.
 This extra current flows near the Fermi level and is noiseless, since the junction $\mathrm{N_2}$-NW-S remains essentially unbiased throughout the experiment, $|V_2|<k_BT/e$, see the Supplemental Material.
 Figs.~\ref{fig3}c and~\ref{fig3}d plot $S_2$ vs $I_\mathrm{2}$ for both devices.
 Two main features are evident.
 First, the symmetry inherent to $S_2$ vs $V_1$ data is in many cases lost here, since $I_\mathrm{2}$ is not an anti-symmetric function of $V_1$.
 Second, the noise slope corresponds to nonlocal Fano factor values in the range $30\lesssim F_\mathrm{nl}\lesssim100$, as shown by the dotted guide lines.
 Such giant values of $F_\mathrm{nl}$ rule out a heretical interpretation that normal quasiparticle scattering from a poor quality Al/InAs interface is the main source of nonlocal signals, that would correspond to $F_\mathrm{nl}\leq1$, see the dashed guide line.